aprelkov/order-to-amocrm/README.md

 This Script automatically creates connected Lead and Contact in amoCRM when ordering goods in Justclick.
 <br/>After payment, amoCRM status changes to "Successfully Implemented".

-With small adjustments, this Script can be easily adapted to integrate amoCRM <b><u>with ANY OTHER external System</u></b> that sends data array in the time of order.
+With small adjustments, this Script can be easily adapted to integrate amoCRM <b><u>with ANY OTHER external System</u></b> that sends data Array in the time of order.

 <h3>Features:</h3>